 Yeah, it can be a lot of work.
-But doing it right means happier customers and more business for you.
+But it means happier customers and more business for you.

 Onward and Upward:

-If you are going to manage your website, make sure you know all the ins and outs of your chosen CMS.
-This meaning either teaching yourself through the many online sources that exist or bringing in your design/development team to consult with you over the finer points of managing your content in the best way possible.
+If you’re going to manage your website, make sure you know all the ins and outs of your chosen CMS.
+This means either teaching yourself through the many online sources that exist or bringing in your design/development team to consult with you over the finer points of managing your content in the best way possible.

 You should regularly test how your website works on multiple browsers and devices.
-You never know when an update might put your website in a twist.
-Make sure you know about and fix any issues before your users notice and go to another website instead of yours.
+You never know when a browser update might put your website in a twist.
+Make sure you know about and fix any issues before your users notice and go to a competing website instead of yours.

 The process of designing and building a top-notch website can be a lot of work, but with the right team and good planning, your website can be a star player in your industry.